sergioburdisso/solidwebpush/README.md

 ````
 When `Pusher`'s `newSubscription` is called for the very first time, a sqlite-database file will be automatically generated ('subscriptors.db' by default) to store all these subscriptions for us.
 Later, when we use a method like `notifyAll` (or `notify`), _solidwebpush_ will push the notifications using the information that is stored there.

-Finally, I highly recommend you to read the documentations for a "more in depth" understanding of the package.
+Finally, I highly recommend you to read the [documentation](http://pythonhosted.org/solidwebpush/) for a "more in depth" understanding of the package.
 For instance, `newSubscription` and `notifyAll` can receive an [optional] parameter to specify a group ID.
 As shown below:

 ````python
 ...